gardener/machine-spec/spec.md

 message PluginCapability {
     message RPC {
         enum Type {
-            // UNKNOWN is used to specific an capaability beyond the set
+            // UNKNOWN is used to specific an capability beyond the set
             // provided below
             UNKNOWN = 0;